Sharan Forest

 Coming to the review now, Sharan is a forest in Kaghan Valley of kpk, and is accessible via jeep from Paras.
 The route is veryyyyy bumpy and dangerous, you don’t get signals, no electricity there, so keep that in mind.
 Electricity is available only during daytime, and very limited at night.
 The pro side of this is a natural expedition away from all artificiality.

 From Islamabad, Sharan is about 6.5 hours away in total.
-Almost 5 hours of travel by car/bus till Paras, after which an off-road jeep travel of 1.5 hours from Paras to Sharan.
-The route is via Hazara Motorway, then Abbotabad, then Mansehra, then Balakot and then Paras.
+Almost 5 hours of travel by car/bus to Paras, after which an off-road jeep travel of 1.5 hours from Paras to Sharan.
+The route is via Hazara Motorway, then Abbottabad, then Mansehra, then Balakot, and then Paras.
 The route is very clear, the roads are great and recently made, it’s almost a straight pathway.
 You can also take your own car to Paras, park there (there are parking facilities available at 500-1000rs per day), and take a jeep from there to Sharan.
 Jeep charges are around 1000-1500rs per person.
 The jeep ride is VERY bumpy, having steep sharp turns and all, and you pass over the Kunhar river bridge from Paras to Sharan mountain at the start.
 Basically, Sharan and Shogran are two mountains adjacent to each other.
 Once you reach Sharan, there are camping pods located at different distances, so your stay is sorted.

 We stayed at the Pakistan Youth Hostel in Sharan.
 It’s a government-made tourist facility, with both camps and pods available.
 The camps are available at Rs.
 2500 per night, and the pods at Rs.
 5000.
-The camps come with a couple of sleeping bags and cushions/pillows, and a mattress.
+The camps come with a couple of sleeping bags cushions/pillows, and a mattress.
 (Not the cleanest, but doable).
 The hostel has a shared dining hall, kitchen, and a couple of washroom facilities, making it a somewhat public area.
 Again, not the cleanest, but doable.
 We had stayed in the camp, and it was a great experience.
 The pods are wooden huts with a bed and a couple of mattresses, but no washrooms.
-You can also bring your own camps and camp in the vicinity of youth hostel.
+You can also bring your own camps and camp in the vicinity of the youth hostel.
 A little ahead of the Youth Hostel, there are other pods and glamps available, too, which you can check out for your stay.
 Youth Hostel is a good place to stay, for an adventure trip.

-It was a 2 day trip.
+It was a 2-day trip.
 Day 1 breakfast we had at Balakot.
 At Sharan, we had paratha and sham ki chai at Youth Hostel, and then dinner of Karhai Roti.
 Breakfast at Sharan was Omelette Paratha, Chanon ka Salan, and Chai.
 This was included in our trip charges, so don’t know the individual price of these, but it must be nominal.
 The food was good, freshly prepared, and tasty, Alhamdulillah.

 So Sharan is a forest with a river flowing in the middle of it.